 An exercise in Hawaiian pronunciation, we decided one day to hike up Hualalai Street to the town of Holualoa.
 (I challenge anybody to pronounce these names correctly the first time and then not to confuse them later on.
 It’s taken me weeks)!
 Being on the side of a dormant volcano, there are three directions in […]

-Upon picking up a local newspaper or listening to local radio programs here, you will become intimately acquainted with all recent arrests and convictions in the last week.
-“Joe Smith was convicted of driving under the influence in Hilo on March 1st”.
-“Jane Doe arrested for possession of drugs at county of Captain Cook.”
-“There […]
+Upon picking up a local newspaper or listening to local radio programs here, you will become intimately acquainted with all criminal reports in Hawaii, including recent arrests and convictions in the last week.
+“Joe Smith was convicted of driving under the influence in Hilo on March 1st”.“Jane Doe arrested for possession of drugs at county […]

 An article about animal rights in Hawaii has been brewing in me for some time, but came to a head yesterday.
-First, let me share with you a sad story: I awoke at 4am and wandered into the common area to find one of my roommates up, huddled over a cat bed in the kitchen.
-Beside […]
+First, let me share with you a sad story: This post was originally published in 2008.
+It has since been updated for accuracy of links and content.
+I awoke at 4am and wandered into the […]

-What do you see when you think of Hawaiian food?
+What comes to mind when you think of Hawaiian food?
 If you’re like me, you conjure up images of fresh fruits (bananas and pineapples being the most prolific in the image, but generally anything that will fit on top of the Tropicana girl’s head will do), seafood (Hawaii is, after all, in the middle of […]

-Although Hawaii is an English-speaking US State, it comes with its own very distinct culture, identity, and languages.
-Before I came here I tried to get a handle on some of the Hawaiian words and phrases, but in practice here, integrating into and learning Hawaiian goes beyond the average guidebook.
-There are actually a few […]
+Although Hawaii is an English-speaking US State, it comes with its own very distinct culture, identity, and Hawaiian language (or rather, languages).
+Before I came here I tried to get a handle on some of the Hawaiian words and phrases, but in practice here, integrating into and learning Hawaiian language goes beyond the average guidebook. […]

 First, it was traveling across the island with a crippling migraine.
 Then, it was a black eye gracefully received while boogie boarding.
 Now, toxic poisoning with neurological and gastronomic effects.
 Excellent.
 First, let me tell you about a new sport Kelly has adopted with all the enthusiasm of a child who just discovered ice cream. […]

-This, my friends, is the story of how a deaf guy gave me a black eye at the beach.
-During the winter, many of the normally calm and serene beaches of Hawaii that entice snorkelers and leisurely swimmers turn spicy.
-Body surfers, boogie boarders, and surfers get their turn.
-We are lucky enough to be […]
+This, my friends, is the story of how a deaf guy gave me a black eye at the beach, while boogie boarding This post was originally published in 2008.
+It has since been updated for accuracy of links and formatting.
+During the winter, many of the normally calm and serene beaches of Hawaii that entice […]

-After leaving Popai, we were eager to see all that the Big Island of Hawaii has to offer, since we hadn’t had the chance to venture much more than 15miles from where we were living.
-The first thing we did was head for Hilo to rent a car since the bus system, although free, isn’t […]
+After leaving the permaculture property of Popai where we lived for four months, we were eager to see all that the Big Island of Hawaii has to offer, since we hadn’t had the chance to venture much more than 15miles from where we were living.
+The first thing we did was head for Hilo to […]

 Having established ourselves here on the Kona side of Hawaii, we figured it is time to actually show you around!
 We are staying at a local hostel, smack dab in the middle of the town of Kailua-Kona.
 In exchange for work on property improvement projects, we are given a room and a place amongst the […]

 When we were remotely located, seemingly on the edge of the earth (but in reality on the edge of an island in the middle of the ocean), we occasionally felt trapped.
-The nearest town was 11miles away, the nearest road and mailbox was over 1mile away, and everything else was either in between or beyond. […]
+The nearest town was 11 miles away, the nearest road and mailbox was over 1 mile away, and everything else was either in between […]

-After living so remotely in a dingy corner of Hawaii, we were eager to see what else was out there during our week-long adventure around the island.
-And we knew that there would likely be a lifestyle dichotomy in the process.
-But knowing and living these changes are two different things!
-And seeing old things […]
+After living so remotely in a corner of Hawaii while volunteering off the grid and milking goats on a permaculture property, we were eager to see what else was out there during our week-long adventure around the island.
+And we knew that there would likely be a dichotomy in lifestyle extremes in the process.
+But […]

 No….the nomad in the title isn’t me.
 While at the library the other day, an unassuming book jumped off the shelf at me.
 (One of the great things about a library: the ability to test run books you know nothing about written by authors you know even less about).
 And in the case of both […]

-The lava landscape in this part of Hawaii is quite unique and different.
-Kapoho is located on hardened lava that flowed as recently as less than 20 years ago, and at some point will probably flow again.
-As a result landscapes change, as do towns, societies, roads, and flora.
-It wasn’t until we showed somebody […]
+This post was originally published in 2008.
+It has since been updated for accuracy of links and content.
+Living on lava landscape in this part of Hawaii is quite unique and different.
+Kapoho is located on hardened lava that flowed as recently as less than 20 years ago, and at some point will probably flow […]

-Most people pay for long and arduous boat tours off the coast of their chosen vacation spot to catch a glimpse of a whale breaching or a pod feeding.
-When I was in South Africa, one of the towns I stayed at was entirely a tourist destination, developed solely for the ability to watch whales […]
+Most people pay for long and arduous whale watching boat tours off the coast of their chosen vacation spot to catch a glimpse of a whale breaching or a pod feeding.
+When I was in South Africa, one of the towns I stayed at was entirely a tourist destination, developed solely for the ability to […]

-Convenience: Things as simple as getting drinking water, cooking dinner, and watching a movie are very different events where we are in Hawaii.
-And although it can be debilitating and very isolated at times, we do enjoy a certain element of thought and strategy which is necessary to function every day.
-Power When the sun […]
+Convenience: Things as simple as getting drinking water, cooking dinner, and watching a movie are very different events where we are, living off the grid on this permaculture property in Hawaii, where we are volunteering in trade for free accommodation.
+And although it can be debilitating and very isolated at times, we do enjoy a […]

-A day at the beach on the south eastern part of the Big Island of Hawaii isn’t much like any day at any beach you could imagine.
+A day at Kehena beach on the south eastern part of the Big Island of Hawaii isn’t much like any day at any beach you could imagine.
+This post was originally published in 2007.
+It has since been updated for accuracy of links and content.
 For starters, beaches have a very different meaning here.
-The word “beach” usually conjures up images of beautiful hot sand leading down and into the water, sunbathers stretched […]
+The […]

 Having grown up in the most multi-cultural city in the world, I lived amongst people of all races and creeds, beliefs and backgrounds.
 It was not uncommon to walk down the street and hear numerous different languages as smells of varying cuisines wafted towards me.
 In high school, I was actually a minority as a […]

-Being as remotely located as we are, we haven’t had a chance to sample some of the local Hawaiian fare as much as we’d like.
+Being as remotely located as we are on a permaculture property on the east coast of the Big Island, we haven’t had a chance to sample some of the local Hawaiian fare as much as we’d like.
 But slowly and surely, we’re getting around to it.
-Even besides prepared foods, we are being exposed to lots of new foods here in Hawaii; some of it indigenous to […]
+Even besides prepared foods, we are being exposed to […]

 Natural Foods from Hawaii: The act of walking up to a tree or bush, picking the fruit, and eating it right then and there (or preparing it to go in a delicious meal) is a new and wonderful thing for us to have discovered.
 There are so many wild and wonderful foods here, and we […]

 One of the mainstays of my personal daily chores is goat milking and feeding the goats every morning.
 The entire process takes about an hour from start to finish, and believe it or not – I like it!
-There are seven goats, four of which get milked, one of which is the eldest and is […]
+That’s right: in trade for free accommodation, I milk goats.
+I really never thought I would say […]

-There are lots and lots (and lots) of critters here, which range from domesticated to downright creepy.
-Having already shared with you what the centipedes are like, here is a smattering of other animals we share our days (and nights) with: THE BUGS & OTHER “PESTS” Fruit Flies They are everywhere, small, and supremely annoying. […]
+There are lots and lots (and lots) of critters in Hawaii, which range from domesticated to downright creepy.
+Having already shared with you what the centipedes are like, here is a smattering of other animals we share our days (and nights) with: This post was originally published in 2007.
+It has since been updated for […]

 Having grown up in a day and age when taking candy or rides from strangers was a huge no-no, hitch hiking never showed up on our radar as a way to get anywhere.
-Since we’ve started to network in travel circles though, we are discovering that hitch hiking provides for relatively easy (and inexpensive) passage, […]
+Since we’ve started to network in travel circles though, we are discovering that hitch hiking in Hawaii on the Big Island provides […]

 In a short space of 36 hours, we experienced the best and worst of Sea Turtles, Cheeseburgers, and Car Alarms.
-Having completed the lion’s share of the Open Water Scuba Diver’s course in Edmonton (thanks to a terrific birthday present from Kelly), I had a nagging need to finish my certification by doing the required […]
+This post was originally published in 2007.
+It has since been updated for accuracy of links and content.
+Having completed the lion’s share of the Open Water Scuba Diver’s course in Edmonton (thanks to a […]

 The dreaded Centipede attacks….again!
 Here we sit, Kelly reading his book and I writing furiously.
 Well, I’m not so much writing furiously, as being furious whilst writing!
-See, just when we thought it was safe to sleep soundly at night; just when we figured that our last middle-of-the-night centipede attack was a rogue and uncommon […]
+This post was originally published in 2007.
+It has since been updated for accuracy of links and content.
+See, just when we thought it was safe to sleep […]

 Every Sunday morning at 10am at Kalani resort there is an event called the Ecstasy Dance.
 An eclectic selection of dance music is played for the 100 or so attendees, and the cost is a donation of whatever people can afford – generally $5 or $10.
-We had heard about this event, and figured we’d […]
+Here’s my first experience with Ecstasy Dance, and learning […]

-Every day here we see, smell, and hear more signs that we are in a completely different place from where either of us have ever ventured.
-Even just the other night, the ocean sounded substantially different from previous nights (without any different weather patterns to change it), and it put us on edge.
-As we […]
+Every day here on the Big Island of Hawaii, we see, smell, and hear more signs that we are in a completely different place from where either of us have ever ventured.
+Even just the other night, the ocean sounded substantially different from previous nights (without any different weather patterns to change it), and it […]

 This is the ferro cement yurt where we live, about 11 miles outside of the town of Pahoa.
 It is approximately 20ft in diameter, which may seem small, but truly (and especially with all the space on the property, which you’ll soon learn about) it’s all we need!
-The front door stays open all the […]
+See also: How to Get Free Accommodation […]

 One of the wonderful things about tropical Hawaii is the lack of typically evil tropical critters.
 Critters that are poisonous, or gigantically grotesque, or both.
 On land at least, there is a distinct absence of such critters.
 The worst we were told about were some nippy spiders, as well as the dreaded centipede.
 Although venomous, […]

 Panic.
 Sheer Panic.
 That’s what we felt after settling in (if you can call it that) at our new home in Kapoho, Hawaii.
 First, let me go back to tell you how we landed here.
-After two nights on beautiful Waikiki beach in Honolulu, we were just getting used to the idea that Hawaii will […]
+This post was originally published in 2007.
+It has since been updated for accuracy of links and content.
+After two […]